chRyNaN/logger/README.md

 ```

 **Convenience functions:**

 If the `Logger` object is assigned a `Loggable`, then logging convenience functions can be used.
 These functions are exactly like the functions on the `Loggable` interface but can be used anywhere.
 The functions delegate to the `Logger` object functions.
 ```kotlin
 logError(tag = "MyTag", throwable = myThrowable, message = "Something went wrong")
 ```

 **Invalid use of the Logger object:**

 If the `Logger` object was not assigned a `Loggable`, then any calls to functions on the `Logger` object or the convenience functions will throw an exception.
-This is because the `Logger.loggable` property is a `late init` property.
+This is because the `Logger.loggable` property is a `lateinit` property.

 ## Platform Specific Implementations